Alumni

 Speach is looking forward to returning to campus tonight.
 He considers the College to be the place where everything began for him.
 "OCC started my journey into my chosen career.
 I'm so pleased to have my journey come full circle and return to the community that molded me into the person I am today."

 Michael Speach Jr. is a guest on our podcast, "Chatting About College."
-You can listen to our conversation by clicking on this link.
-You can also find "Chatting About College" wherever you download fine podcasts.
+You can find "Chatting About College" wherever you download fine podcasts.

 You can watch Speach and the entire class of Alumni Faces honorees be recognized when tonight's ceremony is livestreamed on OCC's YouTube channel and Facebook page.